ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/XRG7ewQExew" frameborder="0" allowfullscreen></iframe>
 </div>

-Grand finals this year was a brand new matchup; APAC RADIANT and together we are terrific had not faced off all tournament long.
-With Bob losing to APAC RADIANT in the winners' finals, together we are terrific had a tough opponent awaiting them in the losers' grand finals.
-Bob was the second seed out of qualifiers and had made it all the way to winners' finals, while together we are terrific was the sixth seed out of qualifiers and dropped down to losers' bracket in the quarter finals.
-Even still, together we are terrific managed a stunning 7-2 victory over Bob.
+The Grand Finals this year were a brand-new matchup: *APAC RADIANT* and *together we are terrific* had not faced off all tournament long.
+With *Bob* losing to *APAC RADIANT* in the winners' Finals, *together we are terrific* had a tough opponent awaiting them in the losers' Grand Finals.

+*Bob* was the second seed out of Qualifiers and had made it all the way to winners' Finals, while *together we are terrific* was the sixth seed out of Qualifiers and dropped down to losers' bracket in the Quarterfinals.
+Even still, team *together we are terrific* managed a stunning 7–2 victory over team *Bob*.

-Even more stunning was the first bout of grand finals; together we are terrific managed to force the bracket reset over the yet-undefeated APAC RADIANT with a 7-5 scoreline.
-For some on together we are terrific, this win was a long time coming; their captain, tekkito, has been third and second place in the Perennial 2021 and 2022, so victory here would finally mean the win after four years of effort.
-Unfortunately for together we are terrific, the members of APAC RADIANT wanted the win just as much, having never made the podium before 2024.
-APAC RADIANT took an early break point in the bracket reset and kept up the pressure, ultimately snatching victory with a 7-4 scoreline in the bracket rest.
+Even more stunning was the first bout of Grand Finals.
+Team *together we are terrific* managed to force the bracket reset over the yet-undefeated *APAC RADIANT* with a 7–5 scoreline.
+For some on *together we are terrific*, this win was a long time coming; their captain, tekkito, has taken third and second place in the Perennial 2021 and 2022, so victory here would finally mean the win after four years of effort.

+Unfortunately for *together we are terrific*, the members of *APAC RADIANT* wanted the win just as much, having never made the podium before 2024. *APAC RADIANT* took an early break point in the bracket reset and kept up the pressure, ultimately snatching victory with a 7–4 scoreline in the bracket reset.

 ## Match highlights

-Each round, from group stage to grand finals, we uploaded highlight videos showcasing the best scores of the weekend, the closest matches, and the hypest maps.
-In addition, we have pulled the closest matches from throughout the tournament and linked all their vods below.
-Whether you just want the highlights, the abridged version, or the full experience, you can relive the Perennial 2024 on our [YouTube](https://youtube.com/c/ThePerennialYT) where all match vods are uploaded in full.
+Each round, from Group Stage to Grand Finals, we uploaded highlight videos showcasing the best scores of the weekend, the closest matches, and the hypest maps.
+In addition, we have pulled the closest matches from throughout the tournament and linked all their VODs below.
+Whether you just want the highlights, the abridged version, or the full experience, you can relive the Perennial 2024 on our [YouTube channel](https://youtube.com/c/ThePerennialYT) where all match VODs are uploaded in full.

 ### Match VODs